 We compete for development and acquisition opportunities with, among others, private investors, real estate-related REITs, real estate partnerships, financial institutions and local developers.
 Many of these competitors have substantially greater financial and other resources than we have and may have better relationships with lenders and sellers.
-Increased competition for properties from competitors, including other REITs, may adversely affect our ability to acquire specialty medical properties and the price we pay for properties.
-Our properties face competition from other nearby facilities that provide services comparable to those offered at our facilities.
-Some of those facilities are owned by governmental agencies and supported by tax revenue, and others are owned by nonprofit corporations and may be supported to a large extent by endowments and charitable contributions.
-Those types of support are not available to our facilities.
-In addition, competing healthcare facilities located in the areas served by our facilities may provide health services that are not available at our facilities.
+Increased competition for properties from competitors, including other REITs, may adversely affect our ability to acquire properties and the price we pay for properties.